 Enable SSO in Your Account

-Enabling single sign-on (SSO) for your domain within Help Scout allows your Users to easily and securely log in to their accounts.
+Enabling single sign-on (SSO) for your domain within Help Scout allows Users you manage using an identity provider to easily and securely log in to their accounts.
 This article is all about SSO and how to set it up in your account.
-The SSO feature is available on the Company plan or as an add-on to the Standard or Plus plans.

 In this article